ibm-cloud-docs/speech-to-text/language-resource.md

 The words resource contains the following information about each OOV word.
 The service creates the definitions for words that are extracted from corpora and grammars.
 You specify the characteristics for words that you add or modify directly.

--   `word`: The spelling of the word as found in a corpus or grammar or as added by you.
+-   `word` - The spelling of the word as found in a corpus or grammar or as added by you.
--   `sounds_like`: The pronunciation of the word.
+-   `sounds_like` - The pronunciation of the word.
 For words extracted from corpora and grammars, the value represents how the service believes that the word is pronounced based on its language rules.
 In many cases, the pronunciation reflects the spelling of the `word` field.

     You can use the `sounds_like` field to modify the word's pronunciation.
 You can also use the field to specify multiple pronunciations for a word.
 For more information, see [Using the sounds_like field](#soundsLike).
--   `display_as`: The spelling of the word that the service uses in transcripts.
+-   `display_as` - The spelling of the word that the service uses in transcripts.
 The field indicates how the word is to be displayed.
 In most cases, the spelling matches the value of the `word` field.

     You can use the `display_as` field to specify a different spelling for the word.
 For more information, see [Using the display_as field](#displayAs).
--   `source`: How the word was added to the words resource.
+-   `source` - How the word was added to the words resource.
 If the service extracted the word from a corpus or grammar, the field lists the name of that resource.
 Because the service can encounter the same word in multiple resources, the field can list multiple corpus or grammar names.
 The field includes the string `user` if you add or modify the word directly.

 When you update a model's words resource in any way, you must train the model for the changes to take effect during transcription.
 For more information, see [Train the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language).